The best daphne for year-round colour and scent

 A cross between Daphne cneorum and Daphne caucasica that was raised in France in 1920.
 This rare daphne has clusters of extremely fragrant, pale-pink flowers, darker in the centres, from late spring well into summer.
 A spreading daphne shrub, it grows best on alkaline soil.
 Height 60cm.

 Daphne x rollsdorfii ‘Wilhelm Schacht’

-Bushy and upright in habit with glossy, evergreen leaves this small shrub has particularly showy clusters of highly fragrant, purple-pink flowers in mid-spring.
+A daphne variety that's bushy and upright in habit with glossy, evergreen leaves.
+This small shrub has particularly showy clusters of highly fragrant, purple-pink daphne flowers in mid-spring.
 Grows on alkaline or acid soil.
 Height 45cm.
+AGM.